When do applications open, and when is the deadline?

 Students can apply to one FSI Field Research Internship and one Global Policy Internship, but they can apply to all of the Brussels internships with The Europe Center.

 Will visas be required?

 Will housing be provided?

 For Field Research Internships, housing is organized with the host organization.
 For the Global Policy Internships, housing costs are covered by FSI stipends, but interns will be responsible for securing their housing for their internship.
 Please budget accordingly.
 FSI staff can assist with finding housing.

 Are there language requirements?

-Certain internships have strong language preferences, such as Mandarin proficiency for CEEE, and Japanese for NIRA.
-For others, it is helpful to speak the language, but not a requirement.
+Certain internships have strong language preferences, for others, it is helpful to speak the language, but not a requirement.

 How do stipends work?

 For Global Policy Internships, FSI’s Global Policy interns are provided with a stipend to cover travel and living expenses during the summer.
 These stipends do not exceed $6,400 per student.
 Students must submit a budget with their estimated costs along with their application.

 For the Field Research internships, the budget per fellow will be decided by FSI and REAP, and costs will be covered directly.